European Society of Radiology: European and international affairs

-As a member of the EMA Healthcare Professionals Working Party (HCPWP), the ESR can be actively involved in activities of the EMA while also facilitating direct dialogue, having addressed topics such as Gadolinium-based contrast agents and the implications of Brexit on radiology in Europe.
+As a member of the EMA Healthcare Professionals Working Party (HCPWP), the ESR can be actively involved in activities of the EMA while also facilitating direct dialogue, having addressed topics such as gadolinium-based contrast agents and the implications of Brexit on radiology in Europe.
 The ESR also contributes to the Digital Imaging Adoption Model (DIAM) with the goal of supporting organisations in the planning and implementation of imaging IT in radiology departments.

 Publications

 European Radiology

 European Radiology, established in 1991, is a monthly peer-reviewed medical journal that features articles on a wide range of radiological topics.
 The flagship journal of the European Society of Radiology (ESR) seeks to update scientific knowledge in clinical radiology by publishing research articles of general interest as well as state-of-the-art reviews, and short communications written by leading radiologists.
-It is available to all members of the ESR and thus reaches a regular audience of several thousand readers; both in electronic and print form.
-In 2017, the journal had an Impact Factor of 4.027.
+It is available to all members of the ESR and thus reaches a regular audience of over 100,000 readers, making it one of the most widely disseminated journals in the field of radiology.
+In 2021, the journal had an impact factor (IF) of 7.034.

-In 2018 the editorial board had over 160 board members and over 2,500 active reviewers, racking up nearly 800,000 downloads.
+The Editorial Board currently consists of 169 board members and over 3,000 active reviewers, racking up more than 2,000,000 downloads.

-The current editor in chief is professor Yves Menu, chairman of the department of radiology at Saint Antoine Hospital, Pierre & Marie Curie University in Paris, France.
+European Radiology's Editor-in-Chief is Yves Menu, chairman of the department of radiology at Saint Antoine Hospital, Pierre & Marie Curie University in Paris, France.

 European Radiology Experimental

 European Radiology Experimental, the youngest of the ESR journal family, is an open access scientific medical journal that focuses on modern multidisciplinary research involving radiology in the experimental setting and basic science.
-The journal publishes articles on a wide range of topics including new modalities/techniques (e.g., Magnetic Resonance sequences or spectral Computed Tomography applications, molecular, hybrid, and optical imaging), 3D-modelling, printing and advanced teleradiology (e.g., virtual physician-patient interaction).
-The current Editor-in-Chief is Professor Francesco Sardanelli of the University of Milan.
+The journal publishes articles on a wide range of topics including new modalities/techniques (e.g., magnetic resonance sequences or spectral computed tomography applications, molecular, hybrid, and optical imaging), 3D-modelling, printing and advanced teleradiology (e.g., virtual physician-patient interaction).

+The current Editor-in-Chief is Francesco Sardanelli of the University of Milan.
+The Editorial Board currently consists of 72 members and the journal saw almost 300,000 downloads in 2022.

 Insights into Imaging

-Insights into Imaging is an open access journal dedicated to critical reviews, guidelines and policy statements, and is dedicated to education and strategies in radiology.
-The current Editor-in-Chief is Professor Luis Martí-Bonmatí of the University of Valencia.
+Insights into Imaging is an open access journal with a focus on critical reviews, guidelines and policy statements, and is dedicated to education and strategies in radiology.
+The current Editor-in-Chief is Paola Clauser of the Medical University of Vienna.

-The journal, which had over 450,000 downloads in 2018 is currently seeking to be included in the Web of Science database, which would allow it to secure and develop an impact factor (IF).
+The journal, which consists of 82 Editorial Board members and had over 3,600,000 downloads in 2022, currently holds an impact factor of 5.036 and ranks 29 of 136 in the journal category "Radiology, Nuclear Medicine and Medical Imaging".